apache/kylin/website/_docs23/howto/howto_ldap_and_sso.md

 If you have service accounts (e.g, for system integration) which also need be authenticated, configure them in ldap.service.*; Otherwise, leave them be empty;

-### Configure the administrator group and default role
+### Configure the administrator group

-To map an LDAP group to the admin group in Kylin, need set the "kylin.security.acl.admin-role" to "ROLE_" + GROUP_NAME.
+To map an LDAP group to the admin group in Kylin, need set the "kylin.security.acl.admin-role" to the LDAP group name(shall keep the original case), and the users in this group will be global admin in Kylin.

 For example, in LDAP the group "KYLIN-ADMIN-GROUP" is the list of administrators, here need set it as:

 ```
-kylin.security.acl.admin-role=ROLE_KYLIN-ADMIN-GROUP
-kylin.security.acl.default-role=ROLE_ANALYST,ROLE_MODELER
+kylin.security.acl.admin-role=KYLIN-ADMIN-GROUP
 ```

-The "kylin.security.acl.default-role" is a list of the default roles that grant to everyone, keep it as-is.
+*Attention: When upgrading from Kylin 2.3 ealier version to 2.3 or later, please remove the "ROLE_" in this setting as this required in the 2.3 earlier version and keep the group name in original case.
+And the kylin.security.acl.default-role is deprecated.*

 #### Enable LDAP